Donor Data: How to Turn Insights Into Donations

 Strategies to collect donor data

-Knowing where to look to expand your donor database is essential.
+Knowing where to look to expand your fundraising database is essential.
 At the end of the donor data collection process, you need to have a relevant list that will convert prospective donors and give you a great return on your investment.
 Beyond data collection, you also need to actively plan and implement strategies to gain more data.

 Here are a few great techniques to acquire relevant donor data: